codeforkjeff/S275_ETL/README.md

 Sample queries demonstrating how to use the tables can be found in `report_teacher_mobility.sql`

 # Generated Tables

+The end result is a set of tables based on [dimensional modeling](https://www.kimballgroup.com/2003/01/fact-tables-and-dimension-tables/).
+We follow this method so that the reporting tables can be reused for many types of research and reporting questions and so that what each table represents is clear and concise.

 Note that AcademicYear values are based on the "end year": e.g. 2016 means 2015-2016.